X

 Geoff Williams

-military-familyIn 2020, homeowners of 214,323 properties received notice of a foreclosure filing.
-Scary stuff -- but if you're in the military, the SCRA or Servicemembers Civil Relief Act may protect you.
+military-familyIn 2023, homeowners of 357,062 properties received notice of a foreclosure filing.
+Scary stuff -- but if you're in the military, the SCRA or Servicemembers Civil Relief Act may protect you from foreclosure.

 Here's what you need to know about the SCRA if you're in the military and own a home.